South Korea 5-day itinerary: an easy to follow guide

 If you can plan your trip and choose whichever season, we strongly encourage you to go during spring or fall.
 Each of these seasons has its highlights and beauty.

-Extra tip: if you choose to visit in spring or fall, make sure to book your accommodation, tickets, and activities in advance, since it is a busy touristic season.
+Extra tip: if you choose to visit in spring or fall, make sure to book your accommodation, tickets, and activities in advance since it is a busy tourist season.

 Option 1: 3 days in Seoul & 2 days in Busan

 Seoul and Busan are South Korea’s most important towns, offering plenty of tourist attractions to easily fill up your 5 days.
-Even though one is set in the North of the peninsula, while the other is in its southern tip, there are plenty of easy ways to get from Seoul to Busan and back.
+Even though one is set in the north of the peninsula, while the other is at its southern tip, there are plenty of easy ways to get from Seoul to Busan and back.

-Unfortunately, you will have to go back to Seoul for your flight out of South Korea, because Busan doesn’t have too many international flight options.
+Unfortunately, you will have to return to Seoul for your flight out of South Korea because Busan doesn’t have many international flight options.

 3 days in Seoul